fwauters/real-time-chat/README.md

 ## Content

 The app start with a "Sign in with Google" page, and you must sign in to access the chat room.
-In the room, the last 25 messages are displayed and any connected user can post.
+In the room, any connected user can post and the last 25 messages are displayed in real-time.

 ## Context